 meet our resident artists

-I am absolutely loving the “country life” with all my fur-babies, and am so grateful to now be able to pursue and share my art in the delightful little town (and up and coming art mecca!) of Johnson City.
+I am absolutely loving the “country life” with all my fur-babies, and am so grateful to now be able to pursue and share my art in the delightful little town of Johnson City - an up and coming art mecca!

 A child of two creative parents, I have been drawing since I could hold a crayon.
 Progressing from drawings of Snoopy and ballerinas, realistic pencil portraits have been my specialty for almost 30 years.

-Last year, I decided I wanted to share the fun, and started hosting “Sip n’ Pour” classes, where we sip on wine while pouring paint.
-So much fun!
+In 2018, I decided I wanted to share the fun, and started hosting “Sip n’ Pour” classes at my home, where we sip on wine while pouring paint.
+And to now have a gallery space for these classes, is so great, and so much fun!
 In addition to drawing and painting, I enjoy designing and making jewelry.

-I am completely thrilled that my long-time dream of having my own studio and gallery has become a reality.
-And to partner with two amazing friends and artists in Johnson City makes it even more fun!
+I am completely thrilled that my long-time dream of having my own studio and gallery has become a reality!

 My work as an art educator required that I be an arts generalist.
-As such, I am “skilled” in many media but I consider myself a painter with my current focus and love being encaustic painting.
+As such, I am “skilled” in many media but I consider myself a painter with my current focus, and love encaustic painting.

-Subject matter pulls from my personal experience and history, as well as the world around me.
+The subject matter of my art pulls from my personal experience and history, as well as the world around me.
 That subject matter is frequently common; often the images are personal symbols that represent relationships, periods of time, or events.
 I earned my Master’s degree from Sam Houston State University and my Bachelor’s degree from East Texas State University (now Texas A&M Commerce).